KeyView OOP APP (kvoop.exe): What is it & high CPU issue

 • They saw lots of ID 1500 events in the system event log, showing that group policy settings were updating correctly.

-• They found out kvoop.exe was crashing and restarting with the gpupdate requests, causing the trouble.
+• They found out kvoop.exe was crashing and restarting with the gpupdate requests, causing the issue.
 And this file is in many antivirus programs and DLP solutions like Websense and Forcepoint, not just one.

 KeyView OOP APP kvoop.exe Reddit